manjil-saikia/combinatorics.in/_courses/q-analysis.md

     url: https://bookstore.ams.org/mbk-134
 ---

-\(q\)-analysis is the study of identities arising from \(q\)-factorials — a generalisation of the usual factorial — and \(q\)-binomial coefficients, a subject consisting primarily of identities between certain kinds of series and products.
+q-analysis is the study of identities arising from q-factorials — a generalisation of the usual factorial — and q-binomial coefficients, a subject consisting primarily of identities between certain kinds of series and products.
 A major source of inspiration comes from number theory and combinatorics, where both appear naturally via generating functions.

-In this course we study integer partitions through the lens of \(q\)-analysis.
+In this course we study integer partitions through the lens of q-analysis.
 Classical results due to Euler, Jacobi, Cauchy, Sylvester, Rogers, and Ramanujan form the bedrock, and we go on to more modern developments due to Bailey and Andrews.